Domain Name Registration & Transfer

 INFO - for any site

-.INFO is one of the newest TLDs and is for any Web site especially those of a non-commercial nature or that's purpose is simply to share ones ideas. .INFO is the abbreviation for information.
+.INFO is a newer TLDs and is for any Web site especially those of a non-commercial nature or whose purpose is simply to share ones ideas. .INFO is the abbreviation for information.
+The big problem with .INFO TLDs is that because they tend to be less expensive than other TLDs spammers like to use this TLD thus dot INFO has become associated with spam.

 US - for United States based entities